-Update prepared by: Climate Prediction Center / NCEP 7 May 2018 Outline Overview Recent Evolution and Current Conditions MJO Index Information MJO Index Forecasts MJO Composites Overview - The MJO emerged over the Western Hemisphere during the past week, following destructive interference with the background La Niña event over the Central Pacific. - Dynamical model forecasts depict eastward propagation of the MJO during the next two weeks, with the event reaching the western Indian Ocean by that time. - Due to the typically weak MJO footprint over the Western Hemisphere and weak planetary vorticity gradients across the Northern Hemisphere as we approach boreal summer the MJO is not anticipated to play a substantial role in the evolution of the global tropical convective pattern. - The MJO may contribute to suppressed convection over the West Pacific during the forecast period, with enhanced convection over the East Pacific.
-There are some hints that this may contribute to an early start to the East Pacific hurricane season during the next week.
-Additional potential impacts across the global tropics and a discussion for the U.S. are available at: http://www.cpc.ncep.noaa.gov/products/precip/CWlink/ghazards/index.php 850-hPa Vector Wind Anomalies (m s-1) Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies CDAS 850 mb Vector Wind Anomalies -- 26APR2018- 30APR2018 50N 401 30N 20N 10N 10S 205 305 405 50S 6ÔE.
-120E 6ÓW 12ÒW CDAS 850 mb Vector Wind Anomalies -- 01MAY2018-05MAY2018 50N 40 30N 201 10N 105 205 30S 505 120E 180 120W 6ÓW 60E -1212 -8 Ô -4 2 4 Westerly wind anomalies continued to the north of the Maritime Continent through the Central Pacific Anomalous cyclonic flow persisted to the north of Hawaii Easterly anomalies remained over the eastern Pacific.
+Outline

+Overview

+Recent Evolution and Current Conditions

+MJO Index Information

+MJO Index Forecasts

+MJO Composites

+Overview

+- The MJO emerged over the Western Hemisphere during the past ten days, following destructive interference with the background La Niña event over the Central Pacific.

+- Dynamical model forecasts depict various degrees of eastward propagation of the MJO during the next two weeks, though nearly all significantly weaken the signal.

+- The MJO is not anticipated to play a substantial role in the evolution of the global tropical convective pattern, as nearly all dynamical models predict rapid weakening of the signal.
+However, the MJO signal, in addition to other constructively-interfering modes of variability may help to spin up a tropical cyclone near the Horn of Africa during Week-1.

-850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow
+850-hPa Vector Wind Anomalies (m s-1)

+Note that shading denotes the zonal wind anomaly

+Blue shades: Easterly anomalies

+Red shades: Westerly anomalies

+A large-scale anticyclone developed over the South Indian Ocean and western Australia during the most recent pentad

+Westerly wind anomalies continued to the north of the Maritime Continent through the Central Pacific Anomalous cyclonic flow persisted to the north of Hawaii 850-hPa Zonal Wind Anomalies (m s-1)

-Easterly anomalies (blue shading) represent anomalous east-to-west flow During late October and early November a robust MJO event developed.
-This event weakened in early to mid-November.
-A strong MJO event formed in early December and circumnavigated the globe twice through January and mid-February.
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow A strong MJO event formed in early December and circumnavigated the globe twice through January and mid-February.
 During mid to late March, anomalous westerlies shifted east from the Indian Ocean to the Maritime Continent as the MJO signal re-emerged.
 These westerlies were associated with the envelope of active MJO convection.
 This signal began to break down during April.
-The most recent eastward moving packet of anomalous westerlies is currently near the Date Line, with time speeds on the relatively fast end of the MJO envelope.
+The most recent eastward moving packet of anomalous westerlies is currently over the eastern Pacific, with time speeds on the relatively fast end of the MJO envelope.

-OLR Anomalies - Past 30 days Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)
+OLR Anomalies - Past 30 days

-Wetter-than-normal conditions, negative OLR anomalies (blue shading)

-During mid-April, enhanced convection associated with the intraseasonal signal developed over the eastern and central Indian Ocean.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During mid-April, enhanced convection associated with the intraseasonal signal developed over the eastern and central Indian Ocean.
 Suppressed convection shifted to the Maritime Continent, and persisted over the Pacific tied to the weakening La Niña.
 During late April, despite the weakening MJO signal, enhanced convection continued across the equatorial Indian Ocean while propagating eastward to the western Maritime Continent.
 Suppressed convection persisted across northern Australia and the central Pacific.
 During late April and early May, enhanced convection shifted into the West Pacific, with suppressed convection backfilling across the Indian Ocean.
 Low frequency signals continued to suppress convection near the Date Line and across the East Pacific.
-OLR Anomalies 6 APR 2018 to 15 APR 2018